usegalaxy-eu/operations/email.md

 | Authentication method | Normal password        |
 | User name             | \<alias\>@usegalaxy.eu |

 The password is asked when you send the first email.
+#### Password for admins
 You find it in [the vault in infrastructure-playbook](https://github.com/usegalaxy-eu/infrastructure-playbook/blob/master/secret_group_vars/mail.yml).
 To view it, you need to clone the repo, install ansible, create a file in the repo's directory named vault_password.txt and insert the password you get from e.g. Björn.
 Then you can run `ansible-vault view secret_group_vars/mail.md`.
+#### Password for everyone else
+Ask one of the admins for the password.:wink: